 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) “I hope to God”, said Paul, “whether it takes a short time or a long time, that both you and the others listening today will become just like me except for these chains.”

-OET-LVAnd the Paulos said:
+OET-LV And the Paulos said:

 I_might_hope wishfully to_ the _god, both in a_little time and in a_great time, not only you, but also all the ones hearing from_me today, to_become such what_kind also_I am, except of_ the these _bonds.

-SR-GNT δὲ Παῦλος, “Εὐξαίμην ἂν τῷ ˚Θεῷ, καὶ ἐν ὀλίγῳ καὶ ἐν μεγάλῳ, οὐ μόνον σὲ, ἀλλὰ καὶ πάντας τοὺς ἀκούοντάς μου σήμερον, γενέσθαι τοιούτους ὁποῖος κἀγώ εἰμι, παρεκτὸς τῶν δεσμῶν τούτων.”
+SR-GNT Ὁ δὲ Παῦλος, “Εὐξαίμην ἂν τῷ ˚Θεῷ, καὶ ἐν ὀλίγῳ καὶ ἐν μεγάλῳ, οὐ μόνον σὲ, ἀλλὰ καὶ πάντας τοὺς ἀκούοντάς μου σήμερον, γενέσθαι τοιούτους ὁποῖος κἀγώ εἰμι, παρεκτὸς τῶν δεσμῶν τούτων.” ‡

 (Ho de Paulos, “Euxaimaʸn an tōi ˚Theōi, kai en oligōi kai en megalōi, ou monon se, alla kai pantas tous akouontas mou saʸmeron, genesthai toioutous hopoios kagō eimi, parektos tōn desmōn toutōn.”)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object, red:negative.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).